Dates: 8th - 11th August 2019

 Location: Houghton Hall, Norfolk

-This electronic music festival is a newbie on the block; but it hasn’t taken long to become immensely popular and tickets have sold out rapidly for the second instalment.
+This electronic music festival is a newbie on the block; but it hasn’t taken long to become immensely popular.
 The event is curated by Fabric artist-in-residence Craig Richards, who is renowned for his unique and scintillating sound compositions.
 Produced by the people behind Gottwood, Houghton Festival has a tremendous team behind it so it’s really no surprise that everyone’s clamouring for a ticket.

 Above all else though, Houghton Festival is distinctive for being the first festival in the UK to have a 24 hour music license.
 At no point does silence descend on this little part of Norfolk – at least, not during the festival weekend.
 There’s a refreshing sense of spontaneity and improvisation that is often missing in other events, which leads to unexpected but excellent collaborations and musical arrangements.
 The organisers are committed to maintaining quality over quantity, and as such have strict regulations regarding the number of tickets sold – and – who they are sold to.
 In January 2018, advance sales for the August festival became available only to those who attended in 2017.
 That sense of exclusivity simply works to make it even more desirable.